puppetlabs/best-practices/puppet-module-design.md

 reusable.
 Information relating to sites, environments or installations should be provided at the `Profile` layer.

-The lowest-priority default value should be provided as a parameter default in-class, rather than in data-in-modules common.yaml.
-This is to ensure that `puppet strings` generated documentation reveals that no default needs to be provided.
-It is an unfortunate shortcoming that the documentation will not clearly indicate that the default shown may be overridden by a more specific one from data-in-modules.
+The lowest-priority default value should be defined as a parameter default in-class, rather than in data-in-modules common.yaml.
+This is to ensure that there is clarity when reading the code or `puppet strings` generated documentation about which parameters are required, vs. which parameters have default values provided by the module.
+It is an unfortunate shortcoming that nothing will clearly indicate when default values shown may be overridden by more specific ones from data-in-modules.

 #### Puppet Tasks